-(b) Ultimate and immediate parent company
+(b) Immediate and ultimate parent company

-The directors regard Iberdrola, S.A. as the immediate and ultimate parent company, which is also the parent company of the only group in which the results of the Company are consolidated.
+The directors regard Iberdrola, S.A. (incorporated in Spain) as the immediate and ultimate parent company, which is also the parent company of the only group in which the results of the Company are consolidated.

-Copies of the consolidated Accounts of Iberdrola, S.A. may be obtained from its registered office, Torre Iberdrola, Plaza Euskadi 5, 48009, Bilbao, Spain.
+Copies of the Consolidated accounts of Iberdrola, S.A. may be obtained from Iberdrola, S.A., at its registered office, Torre Iberdrola, Plaza Euskadi 5, 48009, Bilbao, Spain.